sdslabs/quark/docs/api/files/App/Http/Controllers/CompetitionController.php.txt

 {

 	/**
-	 * Applied developer Middleware to all routes which require developer access *
+	 * Apply developer Middleware to all routes which require developer access *
 	 */